yugabyte/yugabyte-db/docs/content/preview/develop/best-practices-ysql.md

 {{</tip>}}

 ## Row size limit

-Big columns add up when selecting full rows or multiple of them.
-For consistent latency/performance, we suggest keeping the size in the `10MB` range or less, maximum `32MB`.
+Big columns add up when you select full or multiple rows.
+For consistent latency or performance, it is recommended keeping the size under 10MB or less, and a maximum of 32MB.

 ## Column size limit